 Catching Up with Alumni - Saul Knight

-Ahead of the BFI Film Academy Short Course starting soon (APPLICATIONS ARE NOW OPEN) Hope Cook our Marketing Coordinator for Broadway Projects caught up with past alumni Saul Knight to see what they are up to now.
+Ahead of the BFI Film Academy Short Course, Hope Cook our Marketing Coordinator for Broadway Projects caught up with past alumni Saul Knight to see what they are up to now.

 Keep your eyes out for more upcoming interviews with previous BFI Film Academy Short Course alumni coming soon!

-Past Broadway BFI Film Academy participant and alumni Saul Knight will be returning to Broadway to screen their latest short film at this years Short Stack screening on Sunday 17 September from 4.30pm.
+Past Broadway BFI Film Academy participant and alumni Saul Knight returned to Broadway to screen their latest short film at the 2023 Short Stack screening on Sunday 17 September from 4.30pm.

 Saul Knight